About Debra Ruh

 So I went, I merged with the other company.
 All of my employees got jobs, which was great.
 And then in March 2013 I created Ruh Global Impact, really Ruh global Communications at the time.
 But we changed the name of Ruh Global Impact, and now about 85 to maybe 90% of my team are people with disabilities.

 And we work, as you said, with major multinational corporations and UN agencies to really help make sure that the world understands that we all or better, we are all included.
-I mean, instead of deciding certain people don’t add value because, they’re from a developed country, their skin is too dark, too light, too whatever.
+I mean, instead of deciding certain people don’t add value because they’re from a developed country, their skin is too dark, too light, too whatever.
+We really are trying to break down the barriers of what it means to truly be human.

 And excuse me for that long, long answer.